AF-1/lms-dynamicplaylists/README.md

 - comes with ready-to-use dynamic playlists (stand-alone + for context menus)
 - use your own custom dynamic playlist files/definitions in DPL so you can but don't have to install other plugins (like SQLPlayList or TrackStat) to get dynamic playlists
 - UI changes
+- lots of new settings
 - separation of stand-alone from context menu dynamic playlists to minimize clutter
-- added new playlist parameters like <i>virtuallibrary</i>
+- added new playlist parameters like <i>virtuallibrary</i> (see [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format))
 - allow other plugins to check if a client is playing a DPL mix, no more clashes with DSTM
-- SQLite only, removed some deprecated code, min.
+- SQLite only, removed some deprecated code (MultiLibrary, CustomBrowse...), min.
 LMS version = 7.9
 - …
 <br><br>

 ## Dynamic playlists: stand-alone and context menu
 By default all dynamic playlists that *don't* include the *context menulisttype* parameter will show up in the **Home > Dynamic Playlists** menu.
 Here you won't find any dynamic playlists that can be called from an item's context menu.<br>

-**Context menus** (= *More* menu in webUI) will only show dynamic playlists for context menus.
+**Context menus** (= *More* menu in webUI or **press-hold** on jivelite players) will only show dynamic playlists for context menus.
 So there may be some overlap but this separation greatly helps reduce clutter.
 <br><br>

 ## Custom dynamic playlists